mjfwebb/twitch-bot/README.md

   </a>
 </p>

-> Twitch Chat bot with custom commands, sounds, rewards and more!
+> Twitch Chat bot with custom commands, TTS, sounds, rewards, API integrations and more!

 ### ✨ [See it in action on Twitch](https://www.twitch.tv/athano)